OpenRiak/riak_kv/docs/QueryAPI.md

 There are three possible alternatives should a more complex match be required on such a sub-list:

-- Use the alternative `accumulation_option` of `terms` to the default (which is `keys`), and this will return a list of term/key tuples to filter in the application (rather than just a list of primary keys).
+- Use the alternative `accumulation_option` of `terms` to the default (which is `keys`), and this will return a list of term/key tuples to filter in the application (rather than just a list of object keys).
 By default the whole term will be returned, but a specific projected attribute can be returned using the `accumulation_term` option, as long as the value of that attribute is a string.
   - Filtering in the database is generally quicker than filtering in the application though - due to the increased parallelism of the database filter, and the reduced serialisation and sorting costs.
 - Use an alternative representation and the `contains` evaluation function - e.g. storing given names with a preceding and succeeding delimiter `.ANNE.MARIE.ANNE-MARIE.`, would allow for: `contains($gn, "ANNE")` to find any mention of ANNE in any part of any given name; `contains($gn, ".ANNE.")` to find only where the whole given name is ANNE; `contains($gn, ".ANNE") OR contains($gn, "ANNE.")` to find where the given name either begins or ends with ANNE.
 - Use a regular expression filter rather than an evaluation and filter expression, which may in this case be considered a more natural approach to wildcard matching on strings.